I still remember the first time I saw Crater Lake.

 Some of the most dramatic coastline on the planet.

-Literally from southern Oregon, all the way up through the jagged coastline of British Columbia into Alaska, you’d be hard-pressed to explore every mile of this amazing and diverse coastline in a single lifetime.
+From southern Oregon all the way up through the jagged coastline of British Columbia into Alaska, you’d be hard-pressed to explore every mile of this amazing and diverse coastline in a single lifetime.
 You will witness such anomalies as Devil’s Punchbowl, Cape Disappointment, where hundreds lost their lives trying to enter the Columbia River from the Pacific Ocean to the incredible wonder that is the Puget Sound area.

 The coastline of the Pacific Northwest is blessed with some of the world’s longest fjord coastlines, islands galore, mountains and oh, the seafood!
 Yeah, a lifetime is pretty much what you’ll need to explore it all.
 British Columbia alone has a complex web of inlets and island, ripe for boating, fishing, relaxing and taking in the pristine, untouched beauty.
 A true treasure.